danykakbyrnes/US_Phosphorus/README.md

 The analysis of phosphorus use across the US from 1930 to 2017 using the newly published gTREND-Phosphorus dataset.

 ## To do
-1. Move agricultural surplus code to P surplus repo
+1. Move agricultural surplus code to P surplus repo (and fix DATA_Regional_Surplus_Components_PUE.r, FIG_ManucriptMetrics.m, FIG_National_Timeseries_Plots.m,  FIG_PS_cumuSurplus_conceptualFigure.m)
+2. Change HUc2 file name to Regions
-2. Change script so regions numbers match the manuscrip
+3. Change script so regions numbers match the manuscript

 ## Data Source
 - **gTREND-phosphorus data**: Available at [XX - update with actual URL]